mylesmegyesi/metis/README.md

     "must be present")))
 ```

-As you can see, this a very simple validator.
+As you can see, this is a very simple validator.
 It checks if the value is present and returns an error if it is not.
 This is the structure of all the validators in Metis.
 Every validator takes in the map, the key to be validated, and a map of options.
 The presence validator, however, does not take in any options, so the third option is ignored.

 Lets define a custom validator that checks if every charater is an 'a'.